-- (92) Flexibility in terms of the value of the participation of each co-investor could be achieved in various ways, depending on the specifics of the co-investment arrangement.
-For example, offering co-investors the option to commit more or less capital for a larger or smaller share of the project or options to purchase an IRU to different amounts of capacity. - (93) Under this flexibility, variations in financial terms may be possible, subject to these being justified on the basis of the same objective(s), such as the financial commitment of the co-investor, transparency, non-discrimination and predictability35. - (94) In determining whether the flexibility provided in the offer meets the requirements of Article 76, NRAs need to be cognisant of the considerations to safeguard the economic viability of the co-investment project. - (95) In principle, small providers of electronic communications networks and/or services should not be prevented from participating in the co-investment.
+- (100) In determining whether the flexibility provided in the offer meets the requirements of Article 76, NRAs need to be cognisant of the considerations to safeguard the economic viability of the co-investment project. - (101) In principle, small providers of electronic communications networks and/or services should not be prevented from participating in the co-investment.
 Nevertheless, it may be reasonable for the SMP operator to set a minimum share of participation to ensure the effective management and governance of the project and to manage the level of its own risks.
 Undertakings that only commit to a very small share do not bear much of the investment's relevant risks and thus are more comparable to access seekers (addressed in point (d)); they should not get the same treatment as co-investors which bear material risk associated with the investment (otherwise this would undermine incentives to participate in the first place).
 In determining whether any minimum share specified by the SMP operator meets the requirements of Article 76, the NRA should assess whether it achieves this purpose, and ensure it goes no further than this.
-The minimum share should not be specified in such a way that it prevents the participation of undertakings that would otherwise make a material positive contribution to promoting effective and sustainable long-term competition in any downstream markets in which the undertaking designated as having SMP is active. - (96) Concerning the flexibility in terms of the timing of participation, the co-investment offer may allow potential co-investors and third-party undertakings to join the project (i.e. potential participants that are not in the initial list of co-investors) at different stages regardless of the stages of the co-investment project.
-Flexibility for existing co-investors to change the level and/or share of their participation is considered below, under point b (iii). - (97) The terms faced by co-investors participating at different points in time need to satisfy the requirement under point b (i) such that the terms of the co-investment offer are fair, reasonable and non-discriminatory (discussed above).
+The minimum share should not be specified in such a way that it prevents the participation of undertakings that would otherwise make a material positive contribution to promoting effective and sustainable long-term competition in any downstream markets in which the undertaking designated as having significant market power is active. - (102) Concerning the flexibility in terms of the timing of participation, the co-investment offer may allow potential co-investors and third party undertakings to join the project (i.e. potential participants that are not in the initial list of co-investors) at different stages regardless of the stages of the co-investment project.
+Flexibility for existing co-investors to change the level and/or share of their participation is considered below, under point b (iii). - (103) The terms faced by co-investors participating at different points in time need to satisfy the requirement under point b (i) such that the terms of the co-investment offer are fair, reasonable and non-discriminatory (discussed above).

-2.3.3.
-Guidelines on Article 76 Paragraph 1 Point B) (III)
+3.3.3.
+Guidelines on Article 76 Par 1 Point B) (III)